Accounting

 The goal is not to remove accountants from reconciliation.
 It is to remove the manual assembly work so accountants spend their time where it matters: investigating real exceptions, explaining real variances, and making real decisions about the numbers.

 A reconciliation is not finished when the preparer feels comfortable.
 It is finished when a reviewer can open the file, follow the logic, inspect the support, and arrive at the same conclusion without asking a single question.
-That is the standard worth building toward, whether the work is done in a spreadsheet or on a platform.

 Reconciliation should not be the reason your close runs late.
 See how Maxima automates tie-outs, transaction matching, and close workflows for accounting teams.